 - Trained and supervised personnel should be involved in the delivery of treatment, working to empirically grounded protocols.

-- 1-2 hours a week is suitable for most people over a four-month period.
+- 1-2 hours a week is suitable for most people, for a total of 7-14 hours to be completed within four months from starting.

 - Briefer CBT of about seven hours may be appropriate for some patients, combined with self-help materials.